chrisnmorrison/openmastery/learn/java/fundamentals/data-types.md

 This lesson will just cover arrays briefly, and we'll dive into it more thoroughly later.

-Lastly, let's introduce objects.
+Last, let's introduce objects.
 Objects are an incredibly important part of Java, which is an object-oriented programming language.
-They deserve their own section, so let's keep it very brief for now.
+They deserve their own section (which the have, later on in the course), so let's keep it very brief for now.

 Objects are complex data types that represent a **thing**.
 By a thing, we literally mean anything that can be described by attributes or actions.
 This "thing" can be physical, virtual, or imaginary.